Mateja97/wallet-transactions/README.md

   }
   ```

-This endpoint credits money to a user's account and updates the balance in the `user` table.
-It also records the transaction.

 #### 2. Transfer Money
+This endpoint transfers funds from one user to another and records the transactions for both users.
-- **Endpoint**: `/transferMoney`
+- **Endpoint**: `:8081/transferMoney`
 - **Method**: `POST`
 - **Request Body**:
   ```json